Twitter abuse victims fear Musk's plans, but may not quit – KION546

 “It is a montage of hate and gore and violence,” Bracey Sherman said.

-But while some famous people have said they are planning to quit Twitter because of Musk, more typical users like Bracey Sherman say it’s not that simple.
-They cannot easily get attention wherever they go, cannot leave Twitter and expect their followers to join them.
+But while some famous people threaten to quit Twitter because of Musk, more typical users like Bracey Sherman say it’s not that simple.
+They cannot cannot leave Twitter and expect their followers to join them.

-To mitigate the hate, Bracey Sherman has blocked thousands of people, and she uses filters to hide some of the most extreme messages.
-She also reports some of the most egregious messages to Twitter, although she says the platform rarely does anything about them.
+To mitigate the hate, Bracey Sherman blocks thousands of people and uses filters to hide the most extreme messages.
+She also reports the most egregious messages to Twitter, although she says the platform rarely takes action.

 Twitter did not immediately respond for comment.
 The company says on its site that it does not permit targeted harassment or intimidation that could make people afraid to speak up.
 And it says it does not tolerate violent threats.